bxxf/go-template/README.md

 `internal/`: Contains internal packages like auth, config, logger, and server

 ## Build and Development

 `make protogen`: Runs `buf.build`'s generator to create files for the Go server and the TypeScript client.

 `make watch`: Utilizes `air` to run the development server, with live reloading.

 ## Packages and Routing

 Each package can have its own router, contributing to the main router defined in the `server` package.
 Each service handler needs to be added in `go-template/internal/server/routes.go`

+`internal/server/config.go` defines environment variables used in the code

+## Environment variables and configuration
+`internal/config/routes.go` defines route handlers and gRPC reflection